arcanesugar/Chess/README.md

-A c++ chess program that runs in the console
+A c chess program that runs in the console

 ## UI
 A list of commands can be accessed with "hlp" or "help"\